kuma35/thinking-forth-jp/sphinx/chapter1.rst

 they are interdependent.
 You can’t change the method for pushing a value without also changing the method for popping a value.

-The word *uses* plays an important role in this concept. writes in a later paper [parnas79]_:
+The word *uses* plays an important role in this concept.
+Parnas writes in a later paper [parnas79]_:

 Systems that have achieved a certain “elegance”… have done so by having parts of the system use other parts…